Clean up your neighborhood

 Donate to environmental causes

-For those that are unable to leave the house because of COVID or simply don’t have time, donating to an environmental cause can be the perfect way to lend your support to Earth Day.
+Donating to an environmental cause can be the perfect way to lend your support to Earth Day — and it fits this year’s theme of investing in your planet.
 You can donate directly to the official Earth Day organization or find a related cause that you are most passionate about.

 Earth Day Donation Suggestions